 For independent title and escrow owners

-• No staff, customer, agent, or lender contact before consent
+• No staff, customer, agent, lender, or underwriter contact before consent

 Private conversation.
-No staff, customer, agent, or lender contact before consent.
+No staff, customer, agent, lender, or underwriter contact before consent.

 A letter to owners